 Teaching faculty and mentors in Saint Louis University's anatomy Ph.D. program are drawn from a select group of scientists and clinicians at the School of Medicine.
-The anatomy faculty are united by their extensive experience and teaching and training young scientists, medical students and physicians-in-training.
+The anatomy faculty are united by their extensive experience in teaching and training young scientists, medical students and physicians-in-training.

 Graduate students in anatomy at SLU perform research projects by working with a faculty mentor whose research interests match their own.
 Doctoral students are expected to publish and present a minimum of two research projects.

 Applicants are admitted on a competitive basis and must have a B.S. or B.A. degree from an accredited U.S. college or university with a minimum overall GPA of 3.0 and/or science GPA of 2.8.
 In addition, applicants must have a GRE general test score at the 40th percentile.